OpenEstate/OpenEstate-Tool-HelloWorld/README.md

 *OpenEstate-Tool-HelloWorld* is an addon for the freeware real estate software [*OpenEstate-ImmoTool*](http://openestate.org), that does not provide any features for end users.
-This addon
+Instead this addon

 -   is a starting point for developers, who want to create custom addons for *OpenEstate-ImmoTool*.
--   provides a build environment, that can easyliy be adapted for custom addons.
+-   provides a build environment, that can easyliy be adapted by developers for their custom addons.
 -   illustrates how to extend main menu and sidebar.
 -   illustrates how to specify custom extension points.
 -   illustrates how to accomplish operations on a project database.